EddyVerbruggen/nativescript-taptic-engine/README.md

 npm run demo-vue.ios
 ```

+## Using Angular?
+There's nothing that prevents you from using Angular.
+Just copy the examples in the Vue or Core demo (or the snippets below).

 ## Official API (requires at least iPhone 7)
 It's recommended to use this API, but you're limited to iPhone 7 and higher.
 As per [Apples guidelines](https://developer.apple.com/reference/uikit/uifeedbackgenerator)